ysfchn/dymo-bluetooth/README.md

 * DYMO LetraTag LT-200B

 Seems to be this is the only printer by DYMO that uses Bluetooth.
-If you know or own a DYMO printer that you believe needs to be supported, don't hesitate to open a new issue.
+If you know or own a DYMO printer that uses Bluetooth and you believe needs to be supported, don't hesitate to open a new issue.

-This project depends on [`bleak`](https://pypi.org/project/bleak/) for Bluetooth communication, therefore you can only use this project on system where `bleak` is supported.
+This project depends on [`bleak`](https://pypi.org/project/bleak/) for cross-platform Bluetooth communication, therefore you can only use this project on system where `bleak` is supported.
 Thus, either; Linux distribution with BlueZ >= 5.43 support, MacOS with at least version 10.11 or Windows build 16299 or greater is required.

 ## Installation